Moreau, New York

 Moreau is a town in Saratoga County, New York, United States.
-The population was 13,826 at the 2000 census.
+The population was 16,202 at the 2020 census.
 The town is located in the northeast part of the county, north of Saratoga Springs.
 Moreau is named after Jean Victor Moreau, a French general, who visited the area just before the town was formed.
 The town contains a village called South Glens Falls.

 History

 The town, although part of the town of Northumberland until 1805, was first settled around 1766 at what is now the village of South Glens Falls.

-Grant Cottage State Historic Site, the last home of Ulysses S. Grant, former President and army general, is on the grounds of Mt.
-McGregor Correctional Facility.
-Grant spent the last weeks of his life there, finishing his memoirs.
+Ulysses S. Grant, former President and army general, spent the last weeks of his life finishing his memoirs at what is now the Grant Cottage State Historic Site.
+The cottage on Mount McGregor was surrounded by over 1000 acres of beautiful natural vistas, and was visited by many thousands of Civil War veterans in the years following his death.
+The locale has had many uses over the decades, and currently the cottage is on the grounds of the former Mount McGregor Correctional Facility.

 The Historical Society of Moreau and South Glens Falls is housed in the Parks-Bentley House, added to the National Register of Historic Places in 1994.

 The Royal Blockhouse site was listed on the National Register of Historic Places in 2012.